 It is a little bit sticky which is why I only use it in the evenings, and one application a day usually does the trick.

 One more thing about vegetable glycerin: you want to apply it to slightly damp skin, or else mix it with a water-based ingredient like witch hazel or rose water (like in that DIY toner I posted just above) so it has that water to hold to the skin.
+Otherwise, it can actually pull water from the deeper layers of the skin and dehydrate the skin which we of course do NOT want!

 A hydrating facial toner with vegetable glycerin, aloe, or hyaluronic acid